-I’m excited to be on this journey together with you.
+I’m Minneke and I am excited to be on this journey together with you.
 I thought I’d just introduce a little about myself and my family so you can know more about us.

 My inspiration for writing comes from my own life experiences.
 I really love how many times when Jesus helped or healed someone, he told them “go and tell what God has done for you”.
 I have loved discovering what a personal God our God is, and just can’t help sharing it with others!

 My family, travels, mistakes and interactions with others have all made me reflect on what kind of God we serve, and I enjoy learning something new from Him every day.
 I also love hearing others sharing what God has done for them, so sometimes I like to share stories from friends on my page too!

 I’m a New Zealander (Kiwi) by birth, and both my parents were born and raised in New Zealand.
 My Dad’s parents immigrated from Holland after WWII, and my Mum’s parents have an Irish heritage.
 I spent most of my time growing up in Australia and the U.S., but did spend some time growing up on my grandparents farm in Clevedon, New Zealand when I was in primary school.
 We lived in several places in the U.S., and my parents stayed there for many years after I left.